tvanderplas/sayari-spark-problem/readme.md

 1. Download the project
 2. Create a python environment and install requirements
 3. From project root, run `spark-submit --master local app.py`
-4. result will be a csv file in the output folder
+4. The result will be a csv file in the `data/output` folder

 ## Initial Observations